Artur Avahimyan: Career

-Avahimyan is a product of the FC Mariupol and FC Shakhtar youth sportive schools.
+Avahimyan is of Armenian descent.
+He is a product of the FC Mariupol and FC Shakhtar youth sportive schools.

 In February 2017 he went on loan for the Ukrainian First League club FC Illichivets Mariupol.
 His career continued, when he finished on loan playing and signed in June 2017 a 2 years deal with FC Mariupol (former FC Illichivets), that was promoted to the Ukrainian Premier League.

+He spend the last of 2022-2023 season on loan at FC Chornomorets Odesa from Oleksandriya, and in August 2023 he moved back to FC Chornomorets Odesa on a loan-deal for the 2023-24 season.

+On 20 August 2024, Avahimyan joined Ukrainian Premier League side LNZ Cherkasy.